rokudev/multi-live-channel/README.md

 This sample channel is an easy way to publish a live station of multiple live stations.
 Simply add your stream or video URL, title, and logo.

-In addition the Roku Ad Framework is already integrated into the Channel.
+In addition, the Roku Ad Framework is already integrated into the Channel.

 **Video Formats:** For the full list of supported Video formats on Roku devices, refer to our docs at https://sdkdocs.roku.com/display/sdkdoc/Video+Encoding+Guidelines